dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _dcmMergeMWLCacheStaleTimeout:

-    :ref:`Merge MWL Cache Stale Timeout <dcmMergeMWLCacheStaleTimeout>`",string,"Maximal staleness of Request Attributes extracted from matching DICOM MWL items in ISO-8601 duration format PnDTnHnMn.nS.
+    :ref:`Merge MWL Cache Stale Timeout <dcmMergeMWLCacheStaleTimeout>`",string,"Maximal staleness of Request Attributes extracted from matching DICOM MWL items in ISO-8601 duration format PnDTnHnMnS.
 If absent, cached Request Attributes are only removed on reaching the maximal cache size.

     (dcmMergeMWLCacheStaleTimeout)"
     "